 Applicants must have specialization in hydrology/hydrogeology or a related field with experience in performing field and laboratory technical duties, including operation of state-of-the-art environmental technologies.
 Preference will be given to candidates with demonstrated skills and experience in experimental work in environmental sciences, or a related field.

-In your application email to firstname.lastname@example.org, please include “PDF1-TTSW-YourName” in the subject line and attach a single PDF file that contains:
+Send your application to Marie Hoekstra (firstname.lastname@example.org).
+Please include “PDF1-TTSW-YourName” in the subject line and attach a single PDF file that contains:

 - A cover letter stating your motivation for applying to this position and your research interests